Author Archives: Jack Rawlins

 The ride is roughly symmetrical—5 miles and 1000 ft up to the summit, then 5 miles and 1000 ft down to the turn-around—but the character of the two sides is very different.
 The north side is 4 miles of fairly straight, very mellow climbing followed by a truly tough mile, topping out at 13%; the south side is much curvier, thus more dramatic, and steadier of pitch, probably never exceeding 7%.
 You can start at either end, but it’s a better ride the way I’ve mapped it, because from the north you begin with 20 minutes of easy pedaling as a warm-up.
 Starting from the southern end has you doing real climbing from the gun.

 Both descents are rewarding.
 The south side is almost constant curves, smooth and graceful.
 You’re following a creek the entire way, and in the latter half of the descent the canyon gets steep and dramatic and the trees begin to swallow you up—beautiful.
-The north descent, on the way home, is at first idiotically fast—13% and straight, so you can easily hit 45 mph if you can stand the slightly choppy road surface.
-After that, it’s just a sweet, rolling descent, pedaling effortlessly at 20 mph through hobby farms.
+The north descent, on the way home, is at first idiotically fast, then it’s just a sweet, rolling descent, pedaling effortlessly at 20 mph through hobby farms.

 Perfect curves on Palomares